R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/tutorials.md

 toc_sticky: true
 ---

-## Due to capacity issues the R-HTA in LMICs Chapter will not be holding its annual workshop this year.
-## Please register to attend the main R-HTA Consortium's hybrid workshop that will be held on Thursday 8th, Friday 9th, and Monday 12th June 2023.
-[Click here for more details](https://r-hta.org/events/workshop/2023/)

 The chapter hosts introductory, intermediate, and advanced decision modelling workshops annually that are applied within an LMIC context.

 At each tutorial, participants are given a detailed and technical overview of the topic and are then encouraged to build the model and interact with the presenters to gain a more practical understanding.